 The file identifies what we hope is a useful subset of SNOMED CT, but does not include all the information likely to be required to make effective use of SNOMED CT in an application, such as synonyms that may include more clinician-friendly terms than the SNOMED CT fully-specified name.
 In addition, the file is not intended to be an exhaustive list of routes of administration.
 For instance, the term “intravenous” (referring to administration through a vein) is included because it is widely used, but the term “intracephalic” (referring to administration through the cephalic vein of the arm) is not included because it is typically not used.
 The identifiers in the file can be used to extract more complete information for these concepts from the SNOMED CT native format files.

 Update and maintenance

-Updates to the International release of SNOMED CT are published issued twice a year on January 31 and July 31.
-A new version of this subset will be published in conjunction with each new release of SNOMED CT, generally within two weeks after the International release is published.
+The US Edition of SNOMED CT is published twice a year on March 1 and September 1.
+A new version of this subset will be published in conjunction with each new release of SNOMED CT, generally within a month post-US Edition release.
 Within each version of the subset, newly retired SNOMED CT concepts will be flagged and additional SNOMED CT concepts may be added if appropriate.

 SNOMED CT license requirement

 SNOMED CT is owned by the International Health Terminology Standards Development Organisation (IHTSDO), of which NLM is the US Member.
 Use of SNOMED CT is subject to the IHTSDO Affiliate license provisions (incorporated in the License Agreement for Use of the UMLS® Metathesaurus® as Appendix 2) and is free in IHTSDO Member countries (http://www.ihtsdo.org/members) including the United States, in low income countries (http://www.ihtsdo.org/licensing/), and for approved research projects in any country.

 Feedback and suggestions